aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/modifying-converting-psd-images/add-level-adjustment-layer-psd/_index.md

 A: Yes, you can evaluate the library with a free trial, but a license is required for commercial deployment.

 **Q: Where can I find documentation for Aspose.PSD?**
-A: You can find the documentation [here](https://reference.aspose.com/psd/java/).
+A: You can find the documentation on the [Aspose.PSD Java API documentation](https://reference.aspose.com/psd/java/).

 **Q: Is there community support for Aspose products?**
 A: Absolutely!
 You can ask questions and get help in the [Aspose forum](https://forum.aspose.com/c/psd/34).

 **Q: How can I get a temporary license for Aspose.PSD?**
-A: You can apply for a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A: You can apply for a temporary license on the [temporary license request page](https://purchase.aspose.com/temporary-license/).

 ---